spacetx/starfish/docs/source/help_and_reference/roadmap.rst

 Image segmentation improvements `#1500 <https://github.com/spacetx/starfish/issues/1500>`_
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Currently, starfish implements a watershed algorithm to enable segmenting cells, however, most of our users find our
+Currently, starfish implements a watershed algorithm to enable segmenting cells, however, some of our users find our
-implementation confusing and difficult to use.
-We've noticed that as a result, many users call spots and then use
+implementation difficult to use.
+We've noticed that as a result, our users call spots and then use
 external tools to carry out segmentation.
 We plan to simplify the watershed method and enable support for 3D
 segmentation, accept hand-drawn (manual) polygons from software such as FIJI, and apply pre-trained Ilastik models.
 We will add vignettes that demonstrate how these segmentation approaches can be used, and where applicable, how to